 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-A simple yet delicious idea for Easter – an Easter Chocolate Bark filled with your favourite Easter treats!
+A simple yet delicious idea for Easter – an Easter chocolate bark!
+Milk and white chocolate topped with your favourite Easter treats!

 I have obviously posted a few different bark recipes by now, and as much as you can probably get the idea yourself, I love to show you slight differences in them, and what particular treats I use!
 Plus, I had many requests for an Easter version!